Preplanning Your Funeral

 - Viewing: family and friends come together to view your body.

-- Ceremony/Funeral: a formal or informal ceremony is held in a place of your choosing (funeral home, church, community hall, outside).
+- Ceremony or funeral: a formal or informal ceremony is held in a place of your choosing (funeral home, church, community hall, outside).
 This type of service may include prayers, a slideshow, eulogies, music, or a sermon.

 Additionally, if you are preplanning a service, you may also want to specify: